bishalpaudel/BankApp/README.md

 ## Project Description

 A banking application based on [Finco framework](https://github.com/bishalpaudel/FinCo).
 All the dependencies are supplied to the framework through `Bank.java`, and let IOC do the rest.
+The class diagram and sequence diagrams provides more details on the struture and flow of the application, which is inside UML folder.

 ## Getting Started